-The TOPS Program is a 2-year portfolio or 4-year certificate program that focuses on 4 basic transition areas: Academics, Employment, Independent Living, and Self-Determination & Student Development.
+The TOPS Program is a 2- and 4-year Workforce Development Certificate program for students with intellectual and developmental disabilities that focuses on 4 transition areas:

 TOPS Program Tracks

-4-Year Generalized Studies Certificate Track (120 semester hours): The 4-year track is for students who seeks to gain general knowledge of and professional employment skills in a specific career cluster.
-A student who completes the certificate track will receive the Generalized Studies certificate, an endorsed credential by The Ohio State University that signifies the student’s completion of the targeted programming area.
+Workforce Development Certificate, 4-Year Track (120 semester hours): The 4-year track is for students who seek to gain general knowledge of and professional employment skills in a specific career cluster.
+A student who completes the certificate track will receive the Workforce Development Certificate 4-Year that signifies the student’s completion of the targeted programming area.

-2-Year Certificate of Completion Track (60 semester hours): The 2-year portfolio track is for students who desire to obtain basic transition skills in preparation for enrolling in a degree program, or those who seek to focus mainly on their professional employment skills.
+Workforce Development Certificate, 2-Year Track (60 semester hours): The 2-year portfolio track is for students who desire to obtain basic transition skills in preparation for enrolling in a degree program or those who seek to focus mainly on their professional employment skills.
 The students will construct an electronic portfolio throughout the program.
 An electronic portfolio is a multi-media presentation given to employers to assist students in marketing their skills in a specific job cluster.
 The portfolio contains elements that depict the knowledge and skills of each student.

 See a breakdown of the TOPS program tracks.

-The Academics program area focuses on academic access and lifelong learning through auditing Ohio State inclusive courses and program Student Learning Communities that support students’ personal and career goals.
+The Academics program area focuses on academic access and lifelong learning through auditing inclusive Ohio State courses.
+TOPS program Student Learning Communities also support students’ personal development and career goals.
 Students may also choose to enroll in credit-bearing courses at Columbus State Community College (CSCC).

 Students are supported by:

-- Full-time TOPS Educational Advisor, whose responsibilities include coordinating with university faculty and academic advisor, assisting students with course selection and sequencing, and evaluating/monitoring student performance on a weekly basis.
+- Full-time TOPS Educational Advisor, whose responsibilities include coordinating with university faculty and academic personnel, assisting students with course selection and sequencing, ensuring students receive appropriate accommodations and modifications, and evaluating/monitoring student performance on a regular basis.

 - TOPS Educational Coaches, trained OSU interns whose responsibilities include providing students with support and accommodations as necessary, as well as assisting the TOPS Educational Advisor with student evaluation and monitoring.

 TOPS students can take advantage of our TOPS Academic Center, staffed by TOPS Educational Coach Interns, for study as well as goal-planning needs.
-Current as well as previous TOPS students who decide to pursue coursework at CSCC (and CSCC only) can utilize the TOPS Academic Center for support.
+Current and previous TOPS students who decide to pursue coursework at CSCC (and CSCC only) can utilize the TOPS Academic Center for support.

 - Online and offline job search